xiaoli-dong/nf-fluAB/README.md

 ## Introduction

-**nf-fluAB** is a bioinformatics pipeline for assembling and classifying influenza NGS sequence data generated using Illumina or Nanopore platforms.
-The pipeline is implemented with **Nextflow**, a workflow tool designed to run tasks across multiple compute infrastructures in a portable manner.
-It leverages **Docker** and **Singularity** containers, ensuring an easy installation process and highly reproducible results.
+**nf-fluAB** is a bioinformatics pipeline for the assembly, typing, and lineage assignment of influenza NGS data generated from Illumina or Nanopore platforms.
+Built with **Nextflow**,it enables portable and scalable execution across a range of computing environments.
+The use of Docker and Singularity containers ensures easy installation and highly reproducible results.

 ![Pipeline Diagram](assets/nf-fluab-drawio.svg)